pmfarley/sas-viya-openshift-blog/sas-viya-openshift-blog.md

 SAS and Red Hat have enjoyed a productive partnership for more than a decade - while Red Hat Enterprise Linux was the preferred operating system in earlier SAS releases, today SAS has based their container images on the Red Hat Universal Base Image.

 Moreover, for Red Hat OpenShift deployments, SAS takes advantage of the OpenShift Ingress Operator, the cert-utils operator, OpenShift GitOps for deployment (optionally), and integrates into OpenShift’s security approach which is based on SCCs (Security Context Constraints) as part of their deployments.
+<br></br>

 ## **SAS Viya on OpenShift Reference Architecture**
 SAS Viya is an integrated platform that covers the entire AI and Analytics lifecycle.
 Thus, it is not just a single application, but a suite of integrated applications.
 One of the fundamental differences here is the nature of the workload that SAS Viya brings to the OpenShift platform.
 This affects the need for resources (CPU, memory, storage) and entails special security-specific requirements.

-Moving SAS Viya to OpenShift gives Viya unprecedented scalability that was unavailable in <a name="_int_7dqcwsaq"></a>previous SAS releases.
-SAS takes advantage of the scalability by breaking Viya down into different workload types and recommends assigning each workload to a class of nodes, i.e., to a Machine Pool.
-This ensures that the proper resources are available to specific workloads.
-Figure 1 shows the separation of workloads to pools.
+Moving SAS Viya to OpenShift gives Viya unprecedented scalability that was unavailable in previous SAS releases.
+SAS takes advantage of the scalability by breaking Viya down into different workload types and recommends assigning each workload to a class of nodes, i.e., to Machine Pools.
+This ensures that the proper resources are available to specific workloads. _Figure 1_ shows the separation of workloads to pools.

 ![](sas-viya-reference-architecture-ocp.png)

 **_<div align="center">Figure 1</div>_**

 Note that the setup of pools is not mandatory and there might be reasons to ignore the recommendation if the existing cluster infrastructure is not suitable for such a split.
-Applying a workload placement strategy by using node pools does provide a lot of benefits, as it allows you to tailor-suit the cluster topology to workload requirements, you could for example choose different hardware configurations (nodes with additional storage, with GPU cards etc.).
+Applying a workload placement strategy by using node pools provides a lot of benefits, as it allows you to tailor the cluster topology to workload requirements; you could, for example, choose different hardware configurations (nodes with additional storage, with GPU cards etc.).
 The placement of SAS workload classes can be enabled by applying predefined Kubernetes node labels and node taints.

 It might be helpful for a better understanding to briefly explain the workload classes mentioned in this diagram.